SaxyPandaBear/TwitchSongRequests/README.md

 copy the Spotify URIs I was sending, in order to queue the songs in their Spotify player.
 Between jobs, I coded up an initial proof of concept and the rest is history.

-# Support the Project
-I'm paying to host this service completely out of pocket.
-If you would like to help pitch in for the cost of hosting (it's not that much right now), please let me know and I'll set up a way to contribute in that way.

 # For Users
 ## How do I sign up?
 1. Navigate to the site: https://twitchsongrequests-production.up.railway.app